andreasm80/blog.local/content/post/2024-06-10-arista-automated-provisioning-ansible/index.md

 > A spine-leaf topology is a two-layer network architecture commonly used in data centers.
 It is designed to provide high-speed, low-latency, and highly available network connectivity.
 This topology is favored for its scalability and performance, especially in environments requiring large amounts of east-west traffic (server-to-server).

-In virtual environments, including Kubernetes environments, which is quite common today will have a large amount of east-west traffic.
-In this post will be using the Spine Leaf architecture.
+In virtual environments, from regular virtual machines to containers running in Kubernetes, its common with a large amount of east-west traffic.
+In this post I will be using a Spine Leaf architecture.

 Before I did any automated provisioning using Arista Validated Design and Ansible I deployed my vEOS appliances configured them with the amount of network interfaces needed to support my intended use (below), then configured them all manually using CLI so I was sure I had a working configuration, and no issues in my lab.
 I wanted to make sure I could deploy a spine-leaf topology, create some vlans and attached some VMs to them and checked connectivity.
 Below was my desired topology: